altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 ~Her eyes had trouble adjusting at first~
-~When they cleared she saw a man sitting at a table~ ~He sat in what looked to be a small alcove area next to the kitchen~ 'R::Okay, so this is a bit much to explain'
+~When they cleared she saw a man sitting at a table~ ~He sat in what looked to be a small alcove area next to the kitchen~ 'R::Okay, so this is a bit much to explain...'
 *Rossin's hand trembled a bit as he took a sip of the liquid* ~The careless drops gleamed like rubies against the warm, amber kitchen light~ *With a small tap and a breath he continued*
 'R::There is a book you saw...
 No, more than just that book...'
-*He urgently waving his gun to the empty chair across from him* ~Martha avoided looking to the left, she wasn't conscious of this~ *Feeling herself she moved closer to sit*
+*He urgently waved his gun to the empty chair across from him* ~Martha avoided looking to the left, she wasn't conscious of this~ *Feeling herself she moved closer to sit*
 ~Her head still pounding with a faint echo of that ringing~